 The reach penalty is real, and it's accelerating

+To quantify this, we also indexed reach on a monthly basis, setting no-link posts to a flat baseline of 100 each month and measuring link-post reach relative to that.
 Across the full dataset, posts containing external links averaged a score of 73.5.
 That's a 26.5% reach penalty compared to posts without links.

-• 2023: Score of 94.8 (a modest 5% penalty)
+- 2023: Score of 94.8 (a modest 5% penalty)

-• 2026 YTD: Score of 70.2 (a 30% penalty, two months of data)
+- 2026 YTD: Score of 62.1 (a 38% penalty, 95% CI: 28%-46%, two months of data)

 In 34 out of 37 months we measured, link posts scored below the no-link baseline.
 The worst month was September 2024, when the score hit 33.4.
 Posts with links were reaching roughly a third of the audience that link-free posts reached.